-80% of professionals would recommend remote working to a friend, according to Statistica, the respected global data website, and nearly 1 in 3 employees now work exclusively for remote companies.
+80% of professionals would recommend remote working to a friend, according to Statistica, the respected global data website.

 Whether you are embracing the trend of hybrid work, remote work, or just a condensed work week, it's important to have the right strategy in place.